holos-aafc/Holos/H.Content/Documentation/Swine Training Guide/Holos_4_Swine_Training_Guide.md

 <br>

+> *Note: It is not necessary to enter a crop for each individual year going back to 1985 (or an alternative user-defined start year), only enough crops to describe a single phase of the rotation will need to be entered by the user.
+Holos will then copy this phase information and back-populate the field history (i.e., Holos will copy the specified rotation back to the start year on behalf of the user).*

-> *Note: At a minimum, Holos requires the area of the field, type of crop grown, and a field-specific fertilizer application rate to calculate direct and indirect nitrous oxide emissions.*
+> *At a minimum, Holos requires the area of the field, type of crop grown, and a field-specific fertilizer application rate to calculate direct and indirect N<sub>2</sub>O emissions.*

 > *Residue management of each crop (and cover crop) can be adjusted in Holos (see ‘Residue’ tab).
-Holos provides default values depending on the type of crop being grown and will set a value for percentage of product returned to soil, percentage of straw returned to soil, etc. These residue input settings will have an impact on the final soil carbon change estimates.*
+Holos provides default values depending on the type of crop being grown and will set a value for percentage of product returned to soil, percentage of straw returned to soil, etc. These residue input settings will have an impact on the final soil C change estimates, as well as soil N<sub>2</sub>O emissions.*

-> *Furthermore, biomass fractions and N concentrations can be overwritten by the user, and in this way ‘custom’ crops can be added that are currently not available.*
+> *Furthermore, biomass fractions and N concentrations can be overwritten by the user, and in this way ‘custom’ crops can be added that are currently not available in the crop drop-down menus.*

 <div style="page-break-after: always"></div>

 ### Native Grasslands

-The swine operation (defined later on) relies on native pasture for the summer months (May through October) as a supplement to feed.
+The swine operation (defined later on) places some swine groups on pasture during the summer months (May through October).

 1. Drag a new **Field** component to your list of components.
 Enter the name **"Native Grassland"** in the **Field name** input box.